ben-pepper-sg/Demo-Lifting/README.md

 - Track progress over time

 ### Class View
-- The `/class` page displays participants for the upcoming class
+- The `/lifting-class` page displays participants for the upcoming class
 - Shows each user's name and calculated weights for the current workout
+- Automatically refreshes at 5 minutes before the hour (XX:55) and at the top of each hour (XX:00)
+- Use `?hour=XX` parameter to view a specific hour's class (e.g., `/lifting-class?hour=16` for 4 PM)
+- Displays supplemental workouts that rotate weekly every Monday

 ## API Endpoints